Create project

 }

-- When a project is created using a project template, a manifest file with DLL file names and other settings is automatically created.
+- When you create a project using a project template, a manifest file with the DLL file name and other settings is automatically created.

-- In Visual Studio's Solution Explorer, add a JSON file as a new item to your project and name it
+- In the Visual Studio Solution Explorer, add a JSON file as a new item to the project and specify

 manifest.json

-.
-Please use UTF-8 for the character code of the manifest file. - Select
+as the name.
+Use UTF-8 as the character code for the manifest file. - Select

 manifest.json

-in the solution explorer and set the property [Copy to output directory] to [Copy always] so that it will be copied at build time. - Define the contents of the manifest file.
+in the Solution Explorer and set the property [Copy to output directory] to [Copy always] so that it is copied during the build. - Define the contents of the manifest file.

 - Specify a unique name for all extensions in